daily-co/raw-tracks-tools/README.md

 - Build the VCSRender tool:
   `cd server-render/vcsrender; meson setup build; ninja -C build`

+Note that these tools have their individual dependencies:

+- The base SDK needs just the `yarn` JavaScript package manager.
-NOTE: VCSRender may have further platform-specific build instructions (it's a C++ program).
+- VCSRender is a C++ program.
 At minimum it requires the Meson build tool.
   There are also some additional small dependencies on macOS.
-Please check out `server-render/vcsrender/README.md` first before building.
+  Before building VCSRender, please first check out `server-render/vcsrender/README.md` (in the VCS SDK repo).

 ## analyze-track